The Very Professional and Serious biography:

 Eventually, though, the novel sitting on my hard drive grew and developed, and I discovered that even a ten-hour day at the office couldn’t keep me from spending an hour or two every night writing.
 With my then-fiancé living and studying in Chicago, I made a decision: quit my job, get married, move to Chicago, and write full time.

-Since arriving in Chicago in September 2011, I’ve spent my days writing (and blogging about writing).
-My work spans a variety of genres—hard sci-fi, political dystopian, and historical fantasy—but it all focuses on the theme I find most interesting: that tumultuous, defining moment in a teenager’s life where they have to figure out who they really are and what they really stand for.
+SALT & STORM is my first novel, a historical fantasy set on a 19th century whaling island.
+I love writing historical fiction, delving into a piece of the past and finding a story that modern readers can relate to.
+And I love writing YA because it gets to the heart of the theme I find most interesting: that tumultuous, defining moment in a teenager’s life where they have to figure out who they really are and what they really stand for.